bejocama/bejocama/README.md

  * make_function for overloaded function operators

-Because this approach is composition oriented, restrictions are not expected from the threoretical side - if any - not approved yet.
+Because this approach is composition oriented, restrictions are not expected from the theoretical side - if any - not approved yet.

 Preface
 -------